deJonge-Lars/forkify-app/README.md

 The app was created as part of [Jonas Schmedtmann's JavaScript course on Udemy](https://www.udemy.com/the-complete-javascript-course/learn/v4/overview).
 The HTML and CSS code involved in this project were pre-written by Jonas Schmedtmann.
-To find more info about the API click on [This LINK](https://forkify-api.herokuapp.com/v2)
+To find more info about the API click on [this LINK](https://forkify-api.herokuapp.com/v2).

 ## Planned features